ConnDuinno/Adafruit-GFX-Library/README.txt

               INSTALLATION
 =========================================================================
 To download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder to "ConnD_GFX".
 Place the "ConnD_GFX" library folder to your arduino environment "<sketch folder>/libraries" subfolder.
-You can see, and even change, your <sketch folder> by the IDE under the menu File>Options.
-You may need to create the libraries subfolder if its your first library.
+You can see, and even change, your <sketch folder> in the IDE under the menu File>Preferences.
+You may need to create the libraries subfolder if this is your first library.
 Restart the IDE.

               ADAFRUIT_GFX master, README